brawn-power/api-code-test/README.md

 ## Additional Data

-The paginated response should include the volume by workout session.
-Additionally, the following stats are also required.
+The following stats are also required.
+They should consider the filters passed into the request as well.
 - Max volume (reps x weight) for a single session across all time.
 - Max weight lifted across all time.